bahtiyartan/troia/docs/74VectorDB.rst

 To access a vector database via TROIA and perform any operation, a connection must first be established.
 Once the connection is established, it is possible to create new collections, add or delete data from existing collections in vector databases.
 After the connection is established and the operation is performed, the connection must be closed.
 So managing vector db connection is on TROIA developer's' responsibility.

-To establish a connection first you must have an endpoint definition.
-To learn more about endpoints please see the section "Integration Endpoints".
+To establish a connection, first you must have an endpoint definition.
+To learn more about endpoints please see the section "Integration Endpoints" of this book.

 ::